x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/updates.md

 |Exchange 2016 CU2|[Released: June 2016 Quarterly Exchange Updates](https://go.microsoft.com/fwlink/p/?LinkId=808655)|
 |Exchange 2016 CU1|[Released: March 2016 Quarterly Exchange Updates](https://go.microsoft.com/fwlink/p/?LinkId=747752)|
 |Exchange 2016 RTM|[Exchange Server 2016: Forged in the cloud.
 Now available on-premises](https://go.microsoft.com/fwlink/p/?LinkId=747751)|

+- For information about the new features you'll get when you upgrade to Exchange 2016 from previous versions of Exchange, see [What's new in Exchange 2016](new-features.md).

+::: moniker-end

 - To upgrade to the latest CU after you've downloaded it, see [Upgrade Exchange to the latest Cumulative Update](../plan-and-deploy/install-cumulative-updates.md).

-- For information about the new features you'll get when you upgrade to Exchange 2016 from previous versions of Exchange, see [What's new in Exchange 2019](new-features.md).

 - For downloads and updates for other versions of Exchange, see [Exchange Server Updates: build numbers and release dates](https://go.microsoft.com/fwlink/p/?LinkId=512549).